-Just hearing the name F. Scott Fitzgerald evokes the echo of clinking martini glasses, the fizz-pop of champagne, tinkling chandeliers, and the strains of hot jazz sliding forth from a glistening trombone.
-Sleek women in satin and chiffon dance wildly, beads flying furiously.
-Ah, but that would be Zelda, his wife.
-Or perhaps Daisy Buchanan, the pivotal character in his bestselling novel The Great Gatsby, which came to define the Roaring Twenties in all its excess, euphoria, and underbelly.
+Just hearing the name F. Scott Fitzgerald evokes the echo of clinking martini glasses, the fizz-pop of champagne, twinkling chandeliers and jazz music.
+Fitzgerald, along with his wife Zelda, and the characters in his bestselling novel The Great Gatsby came to define the Roaring Twenties in all its excess, euphoria and underbelly.

-Fitzgerald began writing The Great Gatsby early in the decade, when the ’20s were just starting to rumble—World War I was over and in its wake, the coupled feelings of relief and pride of victory.
-When the gun smoke cleared, it turned out there was money, lots of it—the Stock Market soared and women could vote, so a broader sense of independence, autonomy, and freedom made the air crackle with promise.
-With those gifts came responsibilities, but everyone was busy letting the good times roar.
-The Great Gatsby was published on April 10, 1925, little more than six months before the author’s 30th birthday, and it harnessed the heartbeat of the Jazz Age.
-Like the decade itself, Fitzgerald was full of high hopes for its success.
-Anything was possible.
+Fitzgerald began writing The Great Gatsby early in the decade when the ’20s were just starting to rumble — World War I was over and in its wake was a feeling of relief and pride of victory.
+When the gun smoke cleared, it turned out there was money, lots of it — the Stock Market soared and women could vote, so a broader sense of independence, autonomy, and freedom made the air crackle with promise.

 In the 1920s spirit of Fitzgerald, here's a glittering glimpse of some of the real-life icons who defined the era.